 Funding from this project helps the community acquire and protect important habitat land to preserve local ecosystems.
 The project supports implementation of multi-agency agreements, such as the Valley Habitat Plan, that pool mitigation or conservation dollars to protect or restore large areas of habitat land.

 Acquiring, restoring, connecting and protecting habitat areas helps native species to adapt to a changing climate.
 Large, contiguous land patches allow species room to move and adapt, to find cover from the damaging effects of climate change and to reestablish resting and rearing areas.

 KPI #1: Provide up to $8 million per 15-year period for the acquisition or enhancement of property for the conservation of habitat lands

-- Exploring partnerships and identifying opportunities for acquisition and enhancement of habitat lands.
+- Valley Water is exploring partnerships and identifying opportunities for acquisition and enhancement of habitat lands.

 No current documents.